Mitchel34/2_Thesis_Codebase/docs/PROJECT_PLAN.md

 - Document a clear outline for scaling the residual-correction workflow to additional USGS sites; execution is deferred to future work.

 ## Current Status Snapshot
-- Data pipeline produces aligned hourly datasets (2010–2022) for training/validation/testing; residual labels verified.
+- Data pipeline produces aligned hourly datasets (2010–2020) for training/validation/testing; residual labels verified.
 - Hydra v2 implementation (`modeling/train_quick_transformer_torch.py`) is operational with quick-eval tooling.
-- First full-run Hydra v2 sweep (#1) trained on 2010–2022 with 2022 evaluation delivers 65% RMSE reduction versus NWM (gain_scale=0.05, logvar clamp [-4, 2], quantile weight 0.1); lower tails are under-covered (q10≈0%) while q90 over-covers (≈100%), signalling calibration work.
+- First full-run Hydra v2 sweep (#1) will retrain on 2010–2018 with 2019 validation and 2020 evaluation (NWM v2 only) to establish the refreshed baseline before iterating on calibration tweaks.
 - LSTM baseline script exists but requires hyperparameter sweeps to avoid divergence and to match Hydra preprocessing.
 - WRR LaTeX template identified; outline discussions established (four-author format, title flexibility).
 - Visual assets are limited to diagnostic plots; publication-grade figures outstanding.